5kbl/5kbl/README.md

 ### Hello!
-I'm wyspr.
+I'm skbl.
 I'm a hobbyist that likes to edit video and code.

 ## Socials:
 [Website](https://wyspr.ml) <br>